gnenov89/ScoreBoard/README.md

 Webpack
 Prerequisites

-make sure you have npm in your computer
+Make sure you have npm in your computer!

 Getting Started